leangjia/blender_docs/manual/editors/3dview/properties/sidebar.rst

       See :ref:`Troubleshooting Depth Buffer Glitches <troubleshooting-depth>` for more information.

-Use Local Camera
-   Use a local camera in this view, rather than the scene's active camera.

 Local Camera
-   Active camera used in this view to override the (global) scene camera.
+   Use a local camera in this view, selected from the object selector, rather than the scene's (global) active camera.
-   The option is available only when *Use Local Camera* toggle enabled.

 Render Region
    Use a Render Region when not looking through a camera.